 Inclusion and Multicultural Engagement (available 2018–2019)

-Support the staff, programs, and events of the Department of Inclusion & Multicultural Engagement.
-Provide on-going support for student organizations affiliated with Inclusion & Multicultural Engagement.
+Support the staff, programs, and events of the Department of Inclusion and Multicultural Engagement.
+Provide on-going support for student organizations affiliated with Inclusion and Multicultural Engagement.
 Provide programmatic support in conjunction with the mission of the department.
 Applicants should have some work experience with underrepresented populations, and event planning.
 Click HERE for a complete job description.

 Student Leadership and Service (available 2017–2018)